-Chemical tests - this is performed under the dipsticks procedure using test strips introduced in the urine sample and color according to the substances encountered.
+Chemical tests are performed under the dipsticks procedure using test strips introduced in the urine sample and color according to the substances encountered.

 Protein - in the urine test, proteins such as albumin are examined to determine disorders such as kidney disorders, dehydration, or heart failure.
 Lower protein values in the urine are not a concern, while higher values may indicate a kidney disorder.

-PH - The PH indicated the levels of acidity in the urine.
+PH - The PH indicates the levels of acidity in the urine.
 High PH levels can be a sign of kidney disorders or tract infections.
-On the other side, low PH levels signify diabetes, diabetic ketoacidosis, or diarrhea.
+Conversely, low PH levels signify diabetes, diabetic ketoacidosis, or diarrhea.

 Ketones - ketone is a product of your body when breaking down fatty acids and fats for energy.
-This process happens when you are not consuming enough carbohydrates or glucose.
+This process happens when you need to consume more carbohydrates or glucose.
 Ketones are also checked when there is a suspicion of diabetes-related ketoacidosis.

 Glucose - Glucose is often examined in the blood.
 If glucose is found in the urine, this may be a sign of diabetes.

-Bilirubin - this is a yellow pigment produced by the liver, found in the bile.
+Bilirubin is a yellow pigment produced by the liver, found in the bile.
 Abnormal values for this indicator may indicate a liver disorder.